felixmc/custom-logger/README.md

 	warning [01:06:26]:  carefule there, world!
 	error   [01:06:26]:  WHOA WHOA WHOA world?!

-If you were to remove `%padding%` from the format string (which would result in `%event% [%timestamp%]: %message%`) the output would be:
+If you were to remove `%padding%` from the format string, the output would be:

 	info [01:10:12]:  hello world!
 	warning [01:10:12]:  carefule there, world!